axelclark/gatsby-tailwindcss-blog/src/pages/2020-02-29-deploy-phoenix-to-digital-ocean/index.md

 We'll use this basic project to test both our app and database are deployed properly.

-## Build, configure, & start your release with Mix
+## Build, configure, & start your release

-To build, configure and start your release with Mix, we're going to borrow the steps from the Phoenix [Deploying with Releases](https://hexdocs.pm/phoenix/releases.html#content) guide.
+To build, configure and start your release, we're going to borrow the steps from the Phoenix [Deploying with Releases](https://hexdocs.pm/phoenix/releases.html#content) guide.

 ### [Releases, assemble!](https://hexdocs.pm/phoenix/releases.html#releases-assemble)